How: Data Space Governance

 How do we certify?

-The Catena-X Conformity Assessment Handbook provides a detailed description of how Catena-X conducts conformity assessment through Conformity Assessment Bodies.
-The most current version can always be found on the Catena-X website.
+The Catena-X Conformity Assessment Handbook provides a detailed description of how Catena-X conducts conformity assessment through the Conformity Assessment Bodies.
+The most current version can always be found on the Catena-X Library.

 Certification framework